Anna-LeeMcLean/rrt-variations/README.md

 TODO:

-1. Make NeghbourNode class that inherits from Node class.
-This class will store the distance to another node, the cost difference and the instance of the other node?

-2. Make an edge attribute for the Node class.
-An edge is a line between the node and its parent.
-Only the start node doesn't have an edge.

-3. Make animation a function of the class so I don't need to comment out code in the rrt.py file to run the rrt_star.py file.
+1. Make visualize function for the rrt_star class.

-4. Make __eq__ function for the Node class (or just use a dataclass)
+2. Make __eq__ function for the Node class (or just use a dataclass)

-5. Doc strings for all methods
+3. Doc strings for all methods

-6. Break up rewire method into saller methods.
+4. Break up rewire method into saller methods.